 The Alumni Initiative

-You are an alumnus/alumna of a USG–sponsored program if you have participated in at least one of the following exchange programs:
+You are an alumnus(a) of a U.S. government-sponsored exchange program if you have participated in at least one of the following programs:

 - Fulbright Exchange Programs